rgommezz/react-native-animated-stopwatch-timer/README.md

 ## Try it out

-🧑‍💻 Run the [example app](https://snack.expo.dev/@rgommezz/react-native-animated-stopwatch-timer) with [Expo](https://expo.dev/) to see it in action.
+🧑‍💻 Run the snack [example app](https://snack.expo.dev/@rgommezz/react-native-animated-stopwatch-timer) to see it in action.
 The source code for the example is under the [/example](/example) folder.

 ## Installation